zendframework/zf2-documentation/docs/languages/en/modules/zendservice.amazon.ec2.elasticip.rst

 allocated addresses.

-*describe* returns an array that contains information on each Elastic IP Address which contains the publicIp and the instanceId if it is assocated.
+*describe* returns an array that contains information on each Elastic IP Address which contains the publicIp and the instanceId if it is associated.

 .. code-block:: php
    :linenos: